hlin91/cppauvsi_searchpath_2019-2020/README.txt

 Compile-time Dependencies: None, but it is not standard for compilers to provide atof() under the cctype header so it may throw an error depending on the system

+Usage:
-Usage: Just make sure all files are present in their expected paths and run the executable
+ Make sure all files are present in their expected paths and run the executable.
+ To use naive path generation with no decomposition, pass the optional argument "naive" when calling the executable.
+ To use path generation with decomposition, pass no argument or pass the optional argument "decomp".

 Configuration: To configure behavior, edit Config.h
 ** Note: Make sure to recompile for changes to take effect. **